 Decarbonisation

-Decarbonisation is one of CLP’s main priorities for our transition to a Utility of the Future.
+Decarbonisation is one of CLP’s main priorities for our transition.
 As the pace of change in the energy industry continues to accelerate, we recognise that the once linear and traditional electricity sector value chain has morphed into an interconnected and multidirectional mesh of opportunities with which we need to evolve.
 While wind and solar technology continues to improve, battery and other energy-storage solutions are also evolving fast and starting to contribute to grid stability.

 CLP's Climate Vision 2050